gwmod/nlmod/README.md

 Python package with functions to process, build and visualise MODFLOW models in the Netherlands.

 The functions in nlmod have four main objectives:
 1. Create and adapt the temporal and spatial discretization of a MODFLOW model using an xarray Dataset.
-These functions are contained in `nlmod.mdims`
+These functions are contained in `nlmod.dims`
 2. Read data from external sources, project this data on the modelgrid and add this data to an xarray Dataset.
 These functions are contained in `nlmod.read`
 3. Use data in an xarray Dataset to build modflow packages using flopy.
 The functions for modflow 6 packages are in `nlmod.gwf`, for modpath in `nlmod.modpath`.
 4. Visualise modeldata in Python or GIS software.
-These functions are contained in `nlmod.visualise`.
+These functions are contained in `nlmod.plot` and `nlmod.gis`.

 External data sources that can be read are:
 - AHN, digital elevation model